herzenschein/herz-quadlet/README.md

 your container files in ~/.config/containers/systemd/ and run them as a user.

 ## Quickstart

+This quickstart assumes you will be using rootless containers.
+If you want to use rootful podman quadlets, change the images and configurations accordingly, as those might vary according to each upstream project.

 1. Create the folder `~/.config/containers/systemd/`.
 2. Copy the `owncast.container` file to `~/.config/containers/systemd/`.